 The Concorde was named after the iconic aircraft that was based in Terminal 4.
-The Concorde Room back then was the dedicated departure lounge for that service and the only BA lounge which allowed you to board the plane directly from the lounge.
+Back then, the Concorde Room was the dedicated departure lounge for that service and the only BA lounge, which allowed you to board the plane directly from the lounge.
 At Heathrow today, as far as I know, you can only board directly from the Emirates Lounge in Heathrow Terminal 3.

-You enter the Concorde Room through the white door which is found immediately after passing through South Security in Terminal 5.
+You enter the Concorde Room through the white door, which is found immediately after passing through South Security in Terminal 5.
 As with the Galleries Club Lounge, there is no need to take the escalators down into the shopping area and then back up again.
-Supposedly inspired by the finest 5 star boutique hotels, this calm and inviting space houses luxurious furniture imported from Italy, beautiful chandeliers and artwork which creates a unique and stylish lounge.
-Certainly the looks live up to the billing and it is a much quieter space than the hectic Galleries Club Lounge.
-The Concorde Room is however a little lacking in natural daylight – although some does come in from the large terrace which has views across the airport.
+Supposedly inspired by the finest 5-star boutique hotels, this calm and inviting space houses luxurious furniture imported from Italy, beautiful chandeliers, and artwork, which creates a unique and stylish lounge.
+Certainly, the looks live up to the billing, and it is a much quieter space than the hectic Galleries Club Lounge.
+However, the Concorde Room is a little lacking in natural daylight – although some does come in from the large terrace, which has views across the airport.
 The luxurious dark decor only makes the lack of light more noticeable.

-The quality of the food, is not noticeably better than what is served in Galleries First (although significantly better than the Galleries buffet) presumably they use the same kitchen.
-Breakfast, which is served until 11am is not gourmet but there is a solid selection of hot breakfasts; eggs any which way you fancy, full english, boiled egg and soldiers, kipper and poached egg, smoked salmon and scrambled eggs, eggs benedict, eggs royale, omelette as well as pastries, cereals, fruit and juice.
-From midday until close there is an afternoon-evening menu which includes Soup of the Day and then a varying menu along the lines of duck salad, sea bass (which I can recommend I had the sea bass for lunch which was perfectly cooked and not overdone), ribeye steak and then permanent offerings of BA Burger, Club Sandwich with desserts like Treacle Tart and cheeses.
+The quality of the food is not noticeably better than what is served in Galleries First (although significantly better than the Galleries buffet) presumably, and they use the same kitchen.
+Breakfast, which is served until 11 am, is not gourmet, but there is a solid selection of hot breakfasts; eggs any which way you fancy, full English, boiled egg and soldiers, kipper and poached egg, smoked salmon and scrambled eggs, eggs benedict, eggs royale, omelette as well as pastries, cereals, fruit, and juice.
+From midday until close, there is an afternoon-evening menu which includes Soup of the Day and then a varying menu along the lines of duck salad, sea bass (which I can recommend I had the sea bass for lunch which was perfectly cooked and not overdone), ribeye steak and then permanent offerings of BA Burger, Club Sandwich with desserts like Treacle Tart and cheeses.

 BA staff here are warm and polite, no complaints although perhaps not as fun as those in the Virgin Clubhouse Lounges.

-If you are holding a First Class reservation you can now book 15 minute complementary Elemis Spa treatments in advance which means that Club World passengers in Galleries First have even less of a chance of snagging one of these treatments.
+If you are holding a First Class reservation, you can now book 15-minute complimentary Elemis Spa treatments in advance, which means that Club World passengers in Galleries First have even less of a chance of snagging one of these treatments.